marcopchen/Gravity/resources.md

       <a href="https://www.airbnb.com/c/marcoc2035">Airbnb</a>
       <br>
         <p>
           You get $40 off your first booking if you sign up through my link!
 I've used Airbnb before to save money during travel, but do your research when booking.
 Hotels can be cheaper than Airbnb in certain locations.
-If you're ever visiting the Poconos, feel free to book a stay at <a href="https://www.airbnb.com/rooms/15146241">my parent's place</a>!
-It's a lovely place and has gotten great reviews.
+If you ever find yourself visiting the Poconos, you should book a stay at <a href="https://www.airbnb.com/rooms/15146241">my parent's place</a>!
+It's a lovely house and has received wonderful reviews.
         </p>
     </li>
     <li>